OmarShafie/hadith/README.md

 # VizHadith
-Search engine which provides Visual analysis of Hadith from the Six Books Data.
+Search engine which provides Visual analysis of Hadith from Hadith Books Data.

 Web-based using pure HTML, Bootstrap and JavaScript.